 Build a Better Digital Home: The Website Usability Checklist

 A single moment of friction on your website can lose a customer forever.
-Great design is the ruthless elimination of every obstacle between your user and their goal.
+Great design is the ruthless elimination of every obstacle between your customer and their goal.
 This checklist provides the five essential principles to transform your website into a seamless, customer-centric experience.

 1. Craft a Branded Interface